libplctag/libplctag/BUILD.md

 Sanitizers are automatically disabled for Alpine static builds as they don't work well with musl static linking.
 This is normal behavior.

-**Build errors with older CMake:**
-Alpine support requires CMake 3.10 or later.
+**Build errors with older CMake:** libplctag requires CMake 3.15 or later.
 Update CMake if you encounter configuration errors.

 ## Instructions for Windows using Microsoft Visual Studio